 - Administrator or root access to all machines requiring a Foglight agent. - An administrator password for Foglight.
 The user name foglight and the default password for this account can initially be used to log in to the browser interface and to use command-line interface options with root privileges.
-It is recommended that you change the default password for this account. - A user account on the machine where you are installing Foglight. - The IATEMPDIR environment variable is set to a location with sufficient space for installer self-extraction to meet the requirements described in the document available at: https://flexeracommunity.force.com/customer/articles/en_US/INFO/Q000054
+It is recommended that you change the default password for this account. - NOTE: The installer does not allow installing Foglight with embedded PostgreSQL® as root on Unix. - · A user account on the machine where you are installing Foglight. - The IATEMPDIR environment variable is set to a location with sufficient space for installer self-extraction to meet the requirements described in the document available at: https://flexeracommunity.force.com/customer/articles/en_US/INFO/Q000054